mendix/docs/content/appstore/app-services/ms-teams-connector.md

 2. Double click on this activity and in the **Edit Call Microflow** popup, click on select for microflow.
 3. In the **Select Microflow** popup, Go to  Protected modules -> MSTeamsConnectorModule -> USE_ME and select **ACT_PostMessageOnTeams** microflow.
 4. Click on select to close the popup.
-5. Now in the **Edit Call Microflow** popup. configure the webhook id and text message parameters with expression syntax.
+5. Now in the **Edit Call Microflow** popup, configure the webhook id and text message parameters with expression syntax.
 ![](attachments/ms-teams-connector/workflow_configure_parameters.png).
 5. Click **OK** to save the changes and close the window.
    {{% alert type="info" %}}The miroflow returns a boolean value true if message gets sent successfully else false.{{% /alert %}}